ONEcampaign/oda_data_package/README.md

 ```

 ### CRS
-The `CrsData` class can retrieve and return CRS data.
+The `CRSData` class can retrieve and return CRS data.

 You can optionally specify:
 - years: to filter the data for specific years